Tutorial

 Java Server Pages and JSTL

-Java Server Pages (JSPs) are a common way of generating dynamic HTML.
-The general idea is to mix standard, static HTML together with dynamic items, to render the desired data.
-Here is an example of a JSP snippet which dynamically renders an HTML table.
+The most common way of generating a textual response to a browser request is by using Java Server Pages (JSPs).
+A JSP can serve any kind of text at all - plain text, HTML, XML, CSV data, JSON data, and so on.
+But the most common form of text to send back in a response is hypertext (HTML).
+The general idea is to mix standard, static hypertext together with dynamic items, to render the desired data.
+Here's an example of a JSP snippet which dynamically renders an HTML table.
 As you can see, the overall appearance of a JSP is not very different from ordinary hypertext.

 <table class="report" title="Spending" align="center">